danceking/EliteBook-830-G5-OpenCore/readme.md

 - fingerprint sensor

 #### Wifi Useage：
-- download [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) and install, close system wifi configuration sysbar, open HeliPort search wifi access point to connection.
+- download [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) and install, close system wifi icon, open HeliPort search wifi access point to connection.

 #### ⚠️⚠️⚠️
 - Do not use DW1820A, it will cause problems such as failure to install the system normally or inaccessibility of the system.